-According to the American Journal of Obstetrics and Gynecology, 400,000 women in the U.S. get hysterectomies each year.
+According to the American Journal of Obstetrics and Gynecology, 400,000 women each year get hysterectomies.
 Sadly, up to 70% of those surgeries were likely avoidable (other treatments could have been offered.)
 Many women with fibroids have learned this the hard way.
-All too often, they’re told hysterectomies are the only way to alleviate fibroid symptoms, when relief is available with less invasive treatment options.
+All too often, they’re told hysterectomies are the only way to relieve fibroid symptoms.
+But help could come with less invasive treatment options.
 Now, we want to help make sure women know about the alternatives!

 Hysterectomies Aren’t the Only Option for Fibroid Treatments

-While some women may need a hysterectomy to treat their fibroids, others can be helped with medication, less invasive surgeries like myomectomies, or minimally invasive procedures like Uterine Fibroid Embolization.
-Also known as UFE, this last is a procedure performed by specialists like Houston’s Dr. Fox and Dr. Hardee.)
-Doctors inject embolizing materials into the blood vessels feeding a woman’s tumors.
-Soon, they ‘starve’ and shrink, all without a traumatic surgical procedure or hospital stay and down time.
+While some women may need a hysterectomy to treat their fibroids, others can be helped with medication, myomectomies, or minimally invasive procedures like Uterine Fibroid Embolization.
+Also known as UFE, this last is a procedure performed by specialists like Houston’s Dr. Fox and Dr. Hardee.
+Doctors inject embolizing materials into the blood vessels that feed a woman’s tumors.
+Soon, they ‘starve’ and shrink, all without a surgical procedure, hospital stay or down time.

 Spreading the Word about Fibroid Treatment Options

 So, if there are other effective fibroid treatments, why are so many women still giving up on their uterus and fertility?
 Quite simply, they don’t know they have a choice!
 According to Sir Marcus Setchell, a former British gynaecologist, “There is clearly a failure of communication about the use of these less-invasive treatments.”
 And, says Dr. Anne Deans, another British gynaecologist who consulted on this project, “Women should be given a choice, but many are not being told about the alternatives to hysterectomies.
 This is major surgery involving six weeks off work.”